skaur1027/friends_forever/README.md

 * [About the Developer](#developer)

 ## <a name="summary"></a>Summary
 **Friends Forever** is a social media web app geared towards retirees.
 It allows retirees to locate other users in their areas, or other cities to connect with and build social network.
 A TicketMaster API has also been implemented to allow users to search events by state and its major cities.
-For a demo of my app, please visit this link <a href="https://www.youtube.com/watch?v=xgs-lqNrSU0">Friends Forever Demo</a>.
+For a demo of my app, please visit this link <a href="https://www.youtube.com/watch?v=xgs-lqNrSU0"> Friends Forever Demo</a>.

-See the <a href="#">Demo Reel.</a>

 ## <a name="tech-stack"></a>Tech Stack
 __Front End:__ HTML5, Jinja2, CSS, JavaScript, AJAX, jQuery, Bootstrap<br/>